-Then, we have Calvet de La Palun city house, nowadays occupies by the French Bank, raised between 1789 and 1796 by Jean-Pierre Franque.
+Then, we have Calvet de La Palun city house, raised between 1789 and 1796 by Jean-Pierre Franque.

-Here we had the city theatre, raised in 1823 to replace the small theatre of the Crillon square in Avignon (destroyed by a fire in 1846 then rebuilt by Feuchères and Charpentier).
-The façade’s decorations were made by Parisians Klagmann and Chenillon.
+We also had the city theatre, raised in 1823 to replace the small theatre of Crillon square in Avignon (destroyed by a fire in 1846 then rebuilt by Feuchères and Charpentier).
+The façade’s decorations were made by Klagmann and Chenillon from Paris.

-You’ll recognize allegories of rivers Durance and Vaucluse, flank by statues of king René, poet Petrarch, writers Corneille and Molière!
-We also found on the square a statue of the brave Crillon by sculptor Louis Veray.
+You’ll recognize allegories of rivers Durance and Vaucluse, with statues of king René, poet Petrarch, writers Corneille and Molière!